 How to proceed

 You might be reading this before you know how comprehensive your histology class is going to be.
-Therefore I would advise you to wait with getting a book until the first couple of classes before deciding what book to go for.
+Therefore you might want to wait until the first couple of classes before deciding what book to go for.

 By doing this you get a feel for how extensive the course is.
 It will also allow you to get some recommendations from your teacher/professor and classmates.